 Assimilation vs Accommodation

-Discover Jean Piaget's theory of assimilation and accommodation.
-Learn how these processes shape a child's intellectual growth and understanding of their environment.
+Discover Piaget's assimilation and accommodation theory.
+Learn how these cognitive processes shape children's intellectual growth and understanding.

-Discover Jean Piaget's theory of assimilation and accommodation.
-Learn how these processes shape a child's intellectual growth and understanding of their environment.
+Discover Piaget's assimilation and accommodation theory.
+Learn how these cognitive processes shape children's intellectual growth and understanding.

-Assimilation and accommodation are two key ideas from Jean Piaget's theory of how children learn.
+Assimilation and accommodation are two key ideas from systems theory of how children learn.
 These two processes explain how we take in new information and make sense of the world around us.

 Assimilation happens when we fit new information into what we already know.
 Think of it like adding a new book to an existing shelf.
 The new book fits in with what is already there.